Hiring Household Help- One Way Life Is Better In Mexico

 Go on Facebook Groups

 You can also ask on Facebook expat groups.
-But the service providers recommended by expat groups are likely to be more expensive than the others.
-Especially if you’re asking them to know how to speak a bit of English.
+However, the service providers recommended by expat groups are likely to be more expensive than the others, especially if you ask them to know how to speak a bit of English.

 Your Rental May Come With A House Cleaner or Gardener

 It’s also common for some rentals to come with a weekly house cleaner and/or gardener.
-Usually, the owner of the house pays for this service so you don’t have to.
+Usually, the house owner pays for this service, so you don’t have to.
 But it’s important not to assume anything and ask these questions before renting in Mexico.

 If your landlord has an agreement with a specific house cleaner, make sure you ask what is included in their daily work, how they will get to your house, and when you should expect to pay for additional work.